hezzel/cora/README.md

 [![DOI](https://zenodo.org/badge/207259740.svg)](https://zenodo.org/doi/10.5281/zenodo.10460327)

 Cora is an analysis tool for constrained higher-order term rewriting.
-At the moment only one technique is implemented (constrained HORPO), but this is planned to be expanded in the future.
+At the moment several techniques for termination analysis are implemented, and in the future we hope to expand to other properties.

 ## Folder structure